-Hourly rates or monthly retainer rates are available depending on what works best for your business.
-The goal is to get you up and running with a confidence in your own ability to update your website.
-That will only help your business because search engines are always searching for new content to rank websites higher.
-In other words, if you have a WordPress website and blog, keep it updated with my help and you will have a definite edge for business growth!
+There’s a bit of a learning curve to get used to the interface on the “dashboard” of WordPress.
+But once you get the confidence in your own ability to update your website it will only help your business.
+That’s because search engines are always looking for new content to rank websites higher.
+In other words, if you have a WordPress website and blog, keep it updated and you will have a definite edge for business growth!